 We will ensure appropriate agencies contact details are available for staff for example in the staff handbook and/or a section of school website and on notice boards in the staff room

-E.g. Human resources and Union representatives.
+E.g. HR and Union representatives.

-Bullying or harassment of staff should be reported to the Head of School.
+Bullying or harassment of staff should be reported to the Headteacher.

 11. Complaints Procedure